spacemanholdings/Argonaut/README.md

 # Argonaut Toolkit

-Abstract: Decentralized Governance for nonprofits and other entities based around Holacratic ideas of flat governance and role definitions.
-Features a new type of token, Taxable Token, used for continuous and sustainable funding for decentralized entities and ENS based org and chapter topography for identification.
-Deployed on QtumX PoA chain with Plasma ERC20 support to tether funding and token balances on Qtum mainnet allowing governance transactions to be free and complex while tokens and funding can be secured by Qtum mainnet.
+Abstract: AG Toolkit is a system of modular components that work together to build a system for scalable decentralized governance.
+Primarily focused on distributed non profits, this same governance structure can be implemented by any type of organization, whether it's a cryptocurrency foundation, a fraternity, a global education initaive, or a local group of artists.
+Features include a new type of Token, Taxable Token, used for continuous and sustainable funding for decentralized entities and ENS based org and chapter topography for identification.
+Deployed on QtumX PoA chain

 # Taxable Token QRC-20 Mintable
 The Taxable Token is a new specification of a type of token that is